yasiryagi/helpdesk/roles/council-members/README.md

 4. [Term](#term) - lasts 144,400 blocks (~10days)

 ### Announcing
-During the entire `Announcing` stage, anyone that is a Member and can stake tokens than the `Minimum Council Stake`, can apply to become a CM.
+During the entire `Announcing` stage, anyone that is a Member and can stake a greater number of tokens than the `Minimum Council Stake`, can apply to become a CM.

 #### How to Announce
 With your membership key: